Autism Across the Life Span: What Gets Better, What Gets Worse, and What to Expect

 Friday, March 17, 2023

-Every person’s development unfolds in a unique way.
-In autistic people, some aspects of development differ from neurotypical patterns—but the differences vary from person to person.
-Some of those differences remain constant across the life span.
-Others change.
+Every day we are learning how autism affects development in ways that differ from person to person.
+Some of those differences remain constant across the life span; others change.

-Researchers at the University of California, Davis looked at how the brain changes in autistic individuals over the course of a lifetime.
+Researchers at the University of California, Davis, looked at how the brain changes over the course of a lifetime.
 They identified close to 200 gene differences between autistic and neurotypical individuals.
 Some of those genes were linked to differences in the brain’s immune response, inflammation, and neural connectivity—all of which can affect how a person changes with age (Zhang et al., 2023).

-Here's a brief look at how autism traits can evolve as people mature.
+Here's a brief look at how autism traits can evolve as people mature from childhood to adulthood.

 - avoids eye contact